ngynjsn/AuctionHouse/README.md

 - Created an exception called EmptyListException which is thrown whenever a user is trying to retrieve an item from an empty list.
 This exception is thrown from model.AuctioningList in the method getFirstItem().
-It is used in ui.AuctionHouse, ui.AuctionHouseFrame, and ui.AuctionHouseGUI for the purposes of: ending the auction house when the list is empty and failing to start the auction house when attemping to start the auction house with no items.
+It is used in ui.AuctionHouseConsole, ui.AuctionHouseFrame, and ui.AuctionHouseGUI for the purposes of: ending the auction house when the list is empty and failing to start the auction house when attemping to start the auction house with no items.

+**Phase 4: Task 3**
+- I feel that there isn't much to improve since I feel that there are enough classes to follow the Single Responsibility Principle and there isn't too many classes that clutters the project.